 Avoid Giving any Recorded Statement to an Insurance Representative

 You should not make a recorded statement to the insurance company without the knowledge of your auto accident lawyer.
-Your lawyer will help prepare you for all recorded statements with the insurance company so that all the recorded facts about the case are fully expressed and that you don’t misspeak when confronted with some confusing questions.
+Your personal injury attorney Los Angeles will help prepare you for all recorded statements with the insurance company so that all the recorded facts about the case are fully expressed and that you don’t misspeak when confronted with some confusing questions.
 The insurance adjusters are trained to ask few “innocent” questions designed to specifically harm your case.
 Even a simple greeting such as “how are you?” can mar your case if you reply “I’m fine”

 California’s Product Failure Clause